Swifty

 Extortionate price, custom made

-I tore an image once, a corner from the red tour, but I replaced the image that very evening, after Tea.
+I tore an image once, a corner from the Red tour, but I replaced it that very evening, after tea.

-I poured over the idea of her getting back together with my Dad so I could meet him and be his kid also, not just Mums.
-Not just Grandma’s as well, we often get mistaken for mother and daughter.
+I poured over the idea of her getting back together with my dad so I could meet him and be his kid too, not just Mum’s.
+Not just Grandma’s either; we often get mistaken for mother and daughter.
 She was only in her thirties when I was young, in her forties now.
-When she’s had her tanning treatment and hair done she looks younger again, young enough to be my Mum.
-I used to try and ask Mum about my Dad, but she would scream and lockdown.
+When she’s had her tanning treatment and hair done she looks younger again, young enough to be my mum.
+I used to ask about my dad, but she would scream and lockdown.
 All Grandma could tell me was that he was called Liam and he used to go to the Liverpool matches.
-That’s why I’ve come to see you here, Swifty at the Kop.
+That’s why I’ve come to see you here, Swifty, at the Kop.

 I went to the college place interview, but there was no need for me to be there.
 The only thing I want to study is you.

-Soda choice and how they vary by season.
+Soda choices and how they vary by season.

 Typically, trousers as well.